Key Takeaways

-Supplemental Security Income (SSI) cash benefits are helping a growing number of financially vulnerable older adults pay for monthly essentials
+Supplemental Security Income (SSI) cash benefits are helping a growing number of financially vulnerable older adults pay for monthly essentials, and is one of the largest programs administered by the Social Security Administration (SSA).

 How much does Supplemental Security Income pay per month?

 SSI benefit amounts differ from person to person.
-The Social Security Administration (SSA), which operates the SSI program, uses your income and resources to calculate your monthly payment.
-There are a lot of variables, like how much and what kind of income you have.
+It primarily depends on how much and what kind of income you have.
+The higher your income, generally the lower your monthly payment.
+The Social Security Addministration (SSA) doesn't count some income.
+For example, some earned income can be disregarded.
+SSA, which operates the SSI program, uses your income and resources to calculate your monthly payment.
 When you apply for SSI, an SSA representative will review your income and assets with you to determine your SSI payment amount.

 Can I get financial assistance from the state if I’m getting SSI benefits?